CUBRID/cubrid-manual/en/api/pdo.rst

     sudo pecl install pdo_cubrid-8.3.1.0003

    During the installation, you will be prompted to enter **CUBRID base install dir autodetect :**.
-Just to make sure your installation goes smootyly, enter the full path to the directory where you have CUBRID installed.
+Just to make sure your installation goes smoothly, enter the full path to the directory where you have CUBRID installed.
 For example, if CUBRID has been installed at **/home/cubridtest/CUBRID**, then enter **/home/cubridtest/CUBRID**.

 #.
 Edit the configuration file.